 Scranton's and Purdy's books have been featured together in recent reviews and debates concerning the future of humanity in the anthropocene:

 "Impurity: Two Books on the Anthropocene," by Rebecca Tuhus-Dubrow, Los Angeles Review of Books, November 30, 2015.

 "Forum: The New Nature," Boston Review, January 11, 2016.
 Featuring Jedediah Purdy opening the debate, with responses by Jo Guldi, Robert Paarlberg, David Keith, Ugo Mattei, Paul Waldau, Jairus Grove, Andreas Malm, Anna Tsing, Vandana Shiva, and Roy Scranton

 Jedediah Purdy is Everett Professor Law at Duke and the author of five books, most recently After Nature: A Politics for the Anthropocene.
 His writing appears in, among other places, The New York Times, n+1, The Los Angeles Review of Books, Dissent, and The New Republic.

-Roy Scranton is the author of Learning to Die in the Anthropocene: Reflections on the End of Civilization and co-editor of Fire and Forget: Short Stories from the Long War.
+Roy Scranton is the author of Learning to Die in the Anthropocene: Reflections on the End of Civilization, co-editor of Fire and Forget: Short Stories from the Long War.
 His essays, articles, and reviews have been published in Rolling Stone, the New York Times, The Nation, and elsewhere.
-He holds an MA in Liberal Studies from the New School for Social Research and a PhD in English from Princeton, and is a post-doctoral research fellow at the Center for Energy and Environmental Research in the Human Science at Rice University.
-His current scholarly project is on the politics of trauma in American World War II literature and his Iraq war novel, War Porn, is forthcoming from Soho Press this August.
+He holds an MA in Liberal Studies from the New School for Social Research and a PhD in English from Princeton, was a post-doctoral research fellow at the Center for Energy and Environmental Research in the Human Science at Rice University, and recently joined the faculty at the University of Notre Dame as assistant professor of English.
+His current scholarly project is on the politics of trauma in American World War II literature.
+His Iraq war novel, War Porn, was released in summer 2016 by Soho Press.